stachu86/HeightCeleb/README.md

 # HeightCeleb
-This repository contains the dataset described in article *["HeightCeleb - an enrichment of VoxCeleb dataset with speaker height information"](https://arxiv.org/abs/2410.12668)*, which will be presented at [SLT 2024](https://2024.ieeeslt.org/) conference in Macau, China.
+This repository contains the dataset described in article *["HeightCeleb - an enrichment of VoxCeleb dataset with speaker height information"](https://arxiv.org/abs/2410.12668)*, which was be presented at [SLT 2024](https://2024.ieeeslt.org/) conference in Macau, China.

 The dataset is an extension to [Voxceleb](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/vox1.html) dataset and contains height information that was scraped from the Internet.